See my complete builds and what’s on the bench right now; you might also be interested in marriage watches.

 Now we’re cooking: get the case back off and inspect the insides for any issues.

-• Rodico Premium (Bergeon 7033-1): for picking up dust and small components; useful for manipulating hands into position, a little Rodico on the end of a closed oil dropper is my go-to
+- Rodico Premium (Bergeon 7033-1): for picking up dust and small components; useful for manipulating hands into position (although frowned upon at the upper echelons): a little Rodico on the end of a closed oil dropper is my go-to, see usage tips

 Strip down